2021 Annual Report

 Green Deal diplomacy: Our goal is to push the EU to use its market and financial power to accelerate the transition in other countries, making the European Green Deal a focus for diplomacy and cooperation, and to leverage its potential to set international gold standards while offering proof of concept for a whole-economy, whole-society transition towards climate neutrality.
 We will strengthen the EU focus on adaptation and resilience and increase public scrutiny of EU action and finance that is not aligned with the Paris Agreement.

 Trade for climate: Our objectives are to foster a closer integration of climate in the EU’s trade policies to harness trade for climate action and avoid having trade policy objectives trump climate.
 These require acting on multiple fronts: on domestic policies with an impact on EU trade, on free-trade agreements and other EU trade negotiations and on the multilateral front, as initiatives for integrating the Sustainable Development Goals in trade policy multiply at and around the World Trade Organisation.

 The following figures are based on our latest audited financial overview from the year 2021.
 Apart from administration and in-house projects, they represent regranting activities across various ECF programs of work.

 In addition to such programs, the ECF also incubates platforms to create and build out new institutions that are needed for climate action, supporting the development of their activities, organisational growth and independence.

-Excepting the number of employees, the below figures do not include the expenditures related to such ECF-hosted platforms, which are separate entities with their own governance structure and restricted funding.
+Excepting the number of employees, the below figures do not include the expenditures related to such ECF-hosted platforms, which usually work at the global level with a specific governance structure and restricted financing.